bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### App access tokens

 App API accounts do not come pre-configured with an access token.
-Each time a store installs your app, BigCommerce initiates a grant code authorization flow to help your app generate a dedicated access token for that merchant's store.
+Each time a store installs your app, BigCommerce initiates a grant code authorization flow to help your app generate a dedicated access token for that store.
 For further details, see [Authenticating an app](/api-docs/apps/guide/auth).

 ### Revoking app API credentials

+There is no way to manually force-regenerate app API account access tokens, but you can

 <!-- theme: danger -->
 > #### Delete apps carefully